Stochastic parameter optimization analysis of dynamical quantum critical phenomena in long-range transverse-field Ising chain: Theoretical background

-Although it is out of the scope of this paper, it is known that for $\sigma < 1$, a finite-temperature phase transition exists in addition to the QPT we are focusing on.
-The ordered phase abruptly disappears at $\sigma = 1$ via the Kosterlitz-Thouless phase transition~\cite{Dutta2001,Anderson1971,Cannas1995,Luijten2001,Sandvik2003,Fukui2009,Humeniuk2020} as in \figref{fig:diagram}.
+Although it is out of the scope of this paper, let us note that for \(\sigma \le 1\), a finite-temperature phase transition exists in addition to the QPT we are focusing on.
+Interestingly, the finite-temperature ordered phase abruptly disappears at \(\sigma = 1\) via the Kosterlitz-Thouless phase transition~\cite{Dutta2001, Anderson1971, Cannas1995, Luijten2001, Sandvik2003, Fukui2009, Humeniuk2020}.